mattlean/lean-js-app-starter/docs/browser/developing.md

 It is highly recommended that you use your browser's developer tools (such as [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) or [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools)).
 It is also highly recommended to install the React Developer Tools extension: https://github.com/facebook/react-devtools

-Source maps are also generated so you can still debug compiled code.
+Source maps are also generated making debugging compiled code manageable.
 Just make sure that source map support is enabled in your browser developer tool.

 ### Editor Setup
-At the moment there is only [documentation on how to setup Sublime Text with this project](../sublime_text.md), but documentation for other editors is being considered.
+To setup the project with Sublime Text, [read the "Sublime Text" documentation](../sublime_text.md).
+More docs for setup with other editors are being considered.